 Installation of Cedar Shake Roofing

 By contrast, improper installation may lead to a number of problems.
 The use of smooth shank nails can make the roof more subject to damage from wind uplift.
-Non-uniform nailing is another common problem that compromises wind-resistance.
+Non-uniform nailing is another common problem that compromises wind resistance.
 Improper use of a nail gun can split or otherwise weaken shakes as they are installed.
 Poor placement of shakes and poor ventilation may cause premature deterioration.
 Also, cedar shake roofs must be engineered and installed to maximize drainage.
-Standing water or excess moisture will accelerate deterioration of the shakes.
+Standing water or excess moisture will accelerate the deterioration of the shakes.